 - Giving cliché answers

-Doing your research and thoughtfully preparing for the interview will help you avoid the first two mistakes.
-Communicating your enthusiasm for teaching, as mentioned earlier, will ensure that you don’t make the last mistake.
+Doing your research and thoughtfully preparing for the interview helps avoid the first two mistakes.
+As mentioned earlier, communicating your enthusiasm for teaching will ensure you don’t make the last mistake.

 Find out what you can about the job itself, as well as the school and the school district.